Paul Flynn (Gaelic footballer): All Stars

 Flynn received his first ever all star in 2011 after winning the All Ireland football title with Dublin alongside teammates Alan Brogan (footballer of the year), Bernard Brogan, Kevin Nolan, Stephen Cluxton and Michael Darragh Macauley.

 In 2012 after reaching the All Ireland Semi-Final and losing to Mayo, he was selected as Dublin's lone All Star alongside roommate and friend Michael Murphy.

 After clinching his second All Ireland senior football title in September 2013, he was again selected as an all star.
 This became Paul's third All Star in a row.

 In 2014 Dublin made it to the All Ireland Semi-Final, but this time losing to Donegal.
 Flynn was selected as an all star for the fourth year in a row.
 But due to his sister's wedding he did not show at the All Star banquet.
 He later accepted the award from club member and Dublin Legend Ciaran Duff at a celebration in Fingallians GAA Club with many club members, family and friends present.
-This was the first time anyone has won four in a row since Jack O'Shea (six in a row from 1980–86) and Kerry team-mate Páidí Ó Sé (five in a row from 1981–1985) 30 years ago.
+This was the first time anyone has won four in a row since Jack O'Shea (six in a row from 1980 to 1986) and Kerry team-mate Páidí Ó Sé (five in a row from 1981 to 1985) 30 years ago.
 He is also the first to win four all stars in a row in the qualifier era of second chances.
 Flynn's achievement, both in terms of overall awards won and in earning the distinction of becoming the first to win four in a row in almost 30 years, ranks high up in the overall All Stars hall of fame.